akoreman/Overworked-Game/README.md

-# Small game prototype: Overworked
+# Game prototype: Overworked
-Very early and rough WIP.
-Working on a small, overcooked style, game poking a bit of fun at research student life.
-Current prototype includes moving around, picking up/dropping physics items, throwing them, and one task (getting your supervisor coffee).
+Early WIP.
+Prototype for a, overcooked style, game poking a bit of fun at research student life.
+Current prototype includes moving around overcooked style, picking up/dropping/throwing items and interacting with items and the enviroment.

 Models made using Blender.

-Playable very early prototype on https://xyalice.itch.io/overworked
+Playable early prototype on https://xyalice.itch.io/overworked

 # Screenshots